Average RV Prices With 20 New, Used & Rental Cost Examples

 The cost of selling your RV

-The first thing you must understand when buying an RV is that, like most cars, it is an asset that will continually drop in value—it will never appreciate in value as a fixed property has the potential to.
+The first thing you must understand when buying an RV is that, like most cars, it is an asset that will continually drop in value—it will never be appreciated as a fixed property has the potential to.

 When the time comes for you to sell your RV, either to buy something else or because you want to give up that mode of travel, you must understand that you will lose money on the sale.
 There are three main reasons for this loss: (a) depreciation, (b) the continual drop in the value of the vehicle, and (c) the costs associated with selling.

-You can almost guarantee that your RV will lose approximately 60% of its value over a five-year period.
-If you did not do your homework upfront and made poor decisions when financing the vehicle, you may find that it is impossible to sell the vehicle as it is now worth less than the outstanding amount owing.
+You can almost guarantee that your RV will lose approximately 60% of its value over five years.
+If you did not do your homework upfront and made poor decisions when financing the vehicle, you may find it impossible to sell the vehicle as it is now worth less than the outstanding amount owed.

-There are some common mistakes made by people setting out to buy an RV.
+People setting out to buy an RV make some common mistakes.
 These mistakes are sometimes easily overcome, but some can cause financial ruin to the unwary, so careful consideration must be given before you sign a piece of paper or hand over your hard-earned cash.

 Mistakes in buying an RV come from people who:

-- Buy the first RV they see and then discover that it is utterly unsuited to their needs.
+- Buy the first RV they see and then discover it utterly unsuited to their needs.

-- Don’t take the time to study the market and their needs before buying.
+- Please don’t take the time to study the market and their needs before buying.

-- Don’t plan for unexpected events or changes in circumstance.
-That’s particularly a danger if the purchaser opts for a lower payment over a longer period of time.
+- Don’t plan for unexpected events or changes in circumstances.
+This is particularly dangerous if the purchaser opts for a lower payment over a longer period.

 - Neglect the maintenance and repairs needed.